Maritime Pilotage

 • Legal framework – legislative and regulatory requirements

-2. Pilotage Training & Techniques
+2. Pilotage Training and Techniques

-• Pilot training and techniques
+• Pilot Training and Techniques

-• Marine experience
+• Marine Experience

 • Methodology